silversunseven/Ansible/README.md

 ## 1. Commission 4 VM's over your favorite platform
 The instructions here are primarily for the Ubuntu OS.
-Commision 4 VM's over at your cloud provider, call them:
+Commision 4 VM's over at your cloud provider.
+Be sure to add your public key to all the servers and call them:

 lnx001
 lnx002